Musical temperament: Acoustic physics

 When a musical instrument with harmonic overtones is played, the ear hears a composite waveform that includes a fundamental frequency (e.g., 440 Hz) and those overtones (880 Hz, 1320 Hz, 1760 Hz, etc.)—a series of just intervals.
 These just intervals, due to their acoustic nature, are present in many contexts: everything from a blacksmith's hammer to a clock bell will naturally produce these intervals.

 The waveform of such a tone (as pictured on an oscilloscope) is characterized by a shape that is complex compared to a simple (sine) waveform, but remains periodic.
 When two tones depart from exact integer ratios, the shape waveform becomes erratic—a phenomenon that may be described as destabilization.
 As the composite waveform becomes more erratic, the consonance of the interval also changes.

-Furthermore, every interval created by two sustained tones creates a third tone, called a differential (or resultant) tone.
+Every interval created by two sustained tones creates a third tone, called a differential (or resultant) tone.
 This third tone is equal to the lower pitch subtracted from the higher pitch.
 This third tone then creates intervals with the original two tones, and the difference between these is called a second differential.
 Differentials are soft and difficult for the untrained ear to detect.
 Nevertheless, these relationships between differentials play a large role in determining which tunings create consonant sound.